-The plaintive whale songs of the humpback, for which they are well known, are haunting and magical, with their complex sequence of melodies travelling for miles upon miles through the ocean.
+The plaintive whale songs of the humpback, for which they are well known, are haunting and magical, with their complex sequence of melodies traveling for miles upon miles through the ocean.
 Although we have much to learn about the meaning of these songs, scientists believe they are connected to mating rituals and the way in which the whales communicate with one another.

 Humpback whales often breach the water in spectacular fashion!

 Humpback whales can be found all over the world, but their location at any given time depends on the season.
 They will spend a lot of the year close to islands or mainland shores, but they will also migrate huge distances across oceans.
 During the summer, they can be found in high-latitude areas, such as the Gulf of Maine or Gulf of Alaska.
 In the winter months, they migrate to warmer waters toward the Equator, such as South America, Hawaii and Africa.

 Humpback Whales can be spotted in various locations in the Antarctic, so this area is one of the best locations to guarantee a sighting.
 Along with minke whales and orcas, humpback whales frequent waters around the Antarctic Peninsula during the southern hemisphere’s summer.
 The Antarctic forms an impressive backdrop for whale watching, so this is a really fantastic place to see them.
 February and March, in particular, are the best months for spotting humpback whales in the Antarctic.